sizeofvoid/libopeninput/doc/user/reporting-bugs.rst

 A new bug can be filed here:
 https://gitlab.freedesktop.org/libinput/libinput/issues/new

-.. note:: libinput has lots of users but very few developers.
-It is in your own
+.. hint:: libinput has lots of users but very few developers.
+It is in your
-      interested to follow the steps here precisely to ensure your bug can be dealt with efficiently.
+	   own interest to follow the steps here precisely to ensure your bug can be dealt with efficiently.

 When reporting bugs against libinput, you will need: